zeebe-io/zeebe-cluster-testbench/README.md

 ![qa-protocol](docs/assets/qa-protocol.png "QA protocol")

+**Workflow ID:** `qa-protocol`

 The QA protocol runs all tests.
-Tests are run on demand (e.g. for a PR merge or to test a release candidate)
+Tests are run on demand (e.g. for a PR merge or to test a release candidate).
+It will create a temporary generation for the tests to run.
+This generation will be removed after all tests and all analysis tasks have completed.

 | Inputs               | Description                                                                                                                                                                                                          | Type     |
 | -------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------- |